peaster/socb/README.md

 ./base_benchmark
 ```
 2) With the LLM you wish to test, use the provided [system prompt](./SYSTEM_PROMPT.md) and in the user prompt:
-  > Optimize the following C source code for my specific hardware: [paste your hardware details here]
+  "Based on my specific hardware: [paste your hardware details here], optimize the following C source code [paste full base benchmark.c]"

   These hardware specs can easily be identified on Linux through `sudo lshw -C processor,memory,disk,storage`.
 Tweaking this part of the input may yield better or worse SOC-B performance

 3) Copy the source it produces onto your machine, run the GCC command it provides you, and run the modified benchmark.
+If the source does not compile, feed the whole GCC command and error back into the model's context and let the model try again.
+If it can not correct the code within five iterations, the model fails the SOC-B test and receives a score of 0.

 4) Calculate your SOC-B score based on the formula below